mpkelly/siam/README.md

 }
 ```

-The above doesn't define much but it is still a valid System.
-You can take this file and export it to one or more Targets.
+The above define the tokens `primary` and `primaryText` which are color tokens.
+With the above tokens, you can take the System file and export it to one or more Targets.
 Let's see some example outputs:

 ```JavaScript
 // A JavaScript object that could used as a theme with libraries like Emotion or Styled Components